Brush Electrical Machines: History

+Pioneer electricity supply: 1886 to 1897

+From the late 1880s, under chief engineer John Smith Raworth and chief electrician William Morris Mordey, the Brush Electrical Engineering Company became the dominant supplier of AC electricity generation equipment in Britain's pioneer electricity age.
+Mordey introduced the Mordey Victoria alternator, which became the standard AC generator of the period, operating at 2,000 volts, 100 Hz, single phase with step-down transformers for domestic distribution.

+The Mordey Victoria alternator was installed at more than thirteen power stations across Britain including the Bankside Power Station of the City of London Electric Lighting Company, which provided the first public AC electricity supply in London in 1891, on the site now occupied by Tate Modern, as well as stations at Pandon Dene, Newcastle; Lynmouth, Devon; Bath; Huddersfield; Woking; Dover; Wandsworth; Chagford; Bournemouth; Hanley and Leicester.

+Mordey and Raworth co-developed the six-principle system for the parallel operation of alternators, which Mordey described in his 1893 IEE paper as having been settled between them years earlier and acted on "practically without change" across every Brush installation.
+This system formed the operational framework for how public electricity supply networks were operated and was a foundational contribution to the development of the modern electricity grid.

+Raworth designed a special type of high speed engine specifically for use with the Mordey alternator, universally known as the Raworth engine, which became the standard prime mover across every Brush power station installation.

 In 1914, the company began manufacturing Ljungstrom steam turbines under licence.

 Over the next sixty years, the business grew by acquisitions, until in 1957, the Brush companies were incorporated into the Hawker Siddeley Group.
 Within the group, the company manufactured a vast range of electrical products, including turbo generators, salient pole machines, induction motors, traction motors and generators, traction locomotives, switchgear, transformers and fuses.

 In November 1991 Hawker Siddeley Electric Power Group was subject to a successful hostile takeover bid of £1.5 billion from BTR plc, a large engineering conglomerate.
 In November 1996 the FKI Group of Companies acquired the Hawker Siddeley Electric Power Group from BTR for a price of £182 million.
 On 1 July 2008 Melrose plc, a specialist investor in the manufacturing industry, bought FKI.

 During the last 125 years, various Brush companies (Brush Switchgear, Brush Transformers, Brush Traction and Brush Control Gear) have existed on the Falcon Works site, but throughout this period Brush Electrical Machines Ltd manufacturing generators and motors has always been the largest company.
 Over 5,000 staff were employed on the site during the 1960s and 70s.

 The following products are manufactured by Brush: